mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/ios.md

 * Create a folder that will serve as your working directory to store all the needed files.

-* Download your **Apple Distribution certificate** from the
-<a href="https://developer.apple.com/account/resources/certificates/list" target="_blank">Apple Developer portal</a> and save it in your working directory.
+* Download your **Apple Distribution certificate** from the [Apple Developer portal](https://developer.apple.com/account/resources/certificates/list) and save it in your working directory.

-* Install the previously downloaded certificate into your MacOS Keychain. <a href="https://developer.apple.com/support/certificates/" target="_blank">Learn more</a>.
+* Install the previously downloaded certificate into your macOS Keychain.
+[Learn more](https://developer.apple.com/support/certificates).

-* Download your **Provisioning profiles** from the
-<a href="https://developer.apple.com/account/resources/profiles/list" target="_blank">Apple Developer portal</a> and save it in your working directory.
+* Download your **Provisioning profiles** from the [Apple Developer portal](https://developer.apple.com/account/resources/profiles/list) and save it in your working directory.

-* Download the <a href="/scripts/sign-ios" download>sign-ios</a> script and save it in your working directory.
+* Download the [sign-ios](/scripts/sign-ios) script and save it in your working directory.

-* Download the <a href="https://github.com/mattermost/mattermost-mobile/releases" target="_blank">iOS unsigned build</a> and save it in your working directory.
+* Download the [iOS unsigned build](https://github.com/mattermost/mattermost-mobile/releases) and save it in your working directory.
 * Open a terminal to your working directory and make sure the `sign-ios` script it is executable.

 ```bash